Michael Redd: National team career

 Redd frequently played for Team USA at the junior level and played in the 2007 FIBA Americas tournament, a qualifying tournament for the 2008 Summer Olympics.
 He averaged over 15 points throughout the competition.
 During the team's game against Puerto Rico, Redd set the qualifying record for most 3-pointers made in one game.
 He also set the record of most three-pointers made in the whole tournament (28) surpassing Penny Hardaway who had the previous record of 22.
 Redd participated in the 2008 Olympics as the team went unbeaten on the way to winning back the gold medal after defeating 2006 FIBA World Championship winners Spain and living up to their "Redeem Team" moniker after missing out on gold in the 2004 Summer Olympics.

 Personal life

 Redd, a devout Christian, bought a church building for his father's ministry as the first purchase after signing his contract worth $91 million over six years.
 The church was newly named Philadelphia Deliverance Church of Christ built in his hometown of Columbus.

 Redd, via NCT Ventures, invested in Azoti, an Ohio startup that connects producers and buyers of food.

 Redd lives in New Albany, Ohio.

 In pop culture

 Rapper Nelly name-dropped Redd along with fellow NBA players Magic Johnson, Kareem Abdul-Jabbar, Shaquille O'Neal, and Allen Iverson—as well as NFL players Julius Peppers, Ray Lewis, and Peyton Manning—in the song "Heart of a Champion," the first track on 2004 album Sweat.
 Early in the song's second verse, Nelly says: "...
 I get Buck like Michael Redd--tell 'em again: I gets Buck like Michael Redd.
 Heard what I said?"
-Upon Peppers' surefire election to the Pro Football Hall of Fame once eligible, Redd would be the only athlete name-dropped in the song who did not make his sport's hall of fame.